How standards evolve without compromising consistency, traceability, or control.

 No undocumented reinterpretations.

-Approved updates are version-controlled, documented, and communicated before implementation.
+Approved updates are version-controlled, documented, and communicated prior to implementation.

-Previous versions remain accessible, ensuring historic decisions remain auditable and defensible.
+Previous versions remain accessible, ensuring all historical decisions are auditable and defensible.

 This structure enables the framework to: